 The supplier must be instructed in the recording section of form OFS-67, Authorization For Payment, to notify the local DHHR office of the final delivery.
 Transmittal of the payment is made upon notification.

-(See section 26.4,B) Prepayment is made if the vendor refuses to permit a credit purchase, and the OFS-67 must indicate in the recording section that prepayment is being made for the specified amount of fuel.
+Prepayment is made if the vendor refuses to permit a credit purchase, and the OFS-67 must indicate in the recording section that prepayment is being made for the specified amount of fuel.
 If possible, the unit amounts of fuel per delivery must also be indicated.